turingschool/backend-curriculum-site/professional_development/module_one/personal_branding_p1.md

+---
-# Personal Branding Part I
+title:  Personal Branding Part I
+layout: page
+---

 Learning how to tell your story based on the channel you’re using to communicate is important for successfully conveying how you’ll contribute to a team and the tech community.
 Think about how you’d like to contribute your prior experience and career to the tech community.
 How would you like to use your skills as a software developer?
 In this workshop we’ll talk through how the resume, LinkedIn, Twitter, and Github all contribute to telling your story and will support your job search.

 Reference [Personal Branding Part I Slide Deck](https://github.com/turingschool/professional_skills/blob/master/files/personal-branding.pdf